dilayercelik/COVID-19-/README.md

 Hi!
 I'm an undergraduate first-year student in psychology and language sciences at UCL.

-This year, I discovered R, a programming language, and since then, I've been trying to learn as much as I can, about data science especially.
+This year, I discovered the programming language R, and since then, I've been trying to learn as much as I can, about data science especially.

 Given the current COVID-19 situation, and my newly found interest, why not get my hands dirty with some COVID-19 data?